configu/docs/DEPENDENCY_UPDATES.md

 💡 Note that by default `npm update` will not update the [semver](https://semver.org/) values of direct dependencies in your project `package.json`, if you want to also update values in `package.json` you can run: `npm update --save` (or add the `save=true` option to a [configuration file](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc) to make that the default behavior).

-1. Open up the project, fetch latest changes, branch out
+1. Open up the project, fetch the latest changes, branch out

 2. Run `npm update --save` to update all the versions in your package.json